 Gaudi-Based

-Amazon EC2 DL1 TRAINING Instances
+Amazon EC2 DL1

-Delivering up to 40% better price performance than comparable GPU-based training instances, Amazon EC2 DL1 instances make training models in the cloud more accessible to customers— enabling them to leverage the insights, efficiencies and enhanced end-user experiences that AI computer vision and natural language applications can provide.
+Delivering up to 40% better price performance than comparable GPU-based training instances, Amazon EC2 DL1 instances make training and deploying models in the cloud more accessible to customers— enabling them to leverage the insights, efficiencies and enhanced end-user experiences that AI computer vision and natural language applications can provide.

 To learn to how set up and run Habana-based Amazon EC2 DL1 Training Instances visit the developer site.